Logo Voyage

 You can check the original Wikivoyage article Here

-Esker Trail is a 5.7-km trail in Birds Hill Provincial Park which is 24 km northeast of Winnipeg, Manitoba.
+Esker Trail is a 5.7-km loop trail in Birds Hill Provincial Park, 24 km northeast of Winnipeg, Manitoba.
 The park protects areas representative of Aspen/Oak parkland.
-It is looped trail starting at the riding stable that connects to the Chickadee and Bluestem trails at Griffiths Hill.
+The trail starts at the riding stable and connects to the Chickadee and Bluestem trails at Griffiths Hill.
+It has a dirt and long-grass surface, with a high elevation of 863 feet, a low elevation of 814 feet, and total climbing of 56 feet.
 There is a sharp decline at Griffiths Hill.

 Get in